-- This involves analysing all the information supplied by the subject teachers and other relevant staff along with assessment results. - The SENCo considers all of the information gathered from within the school about the pupil's progress (alongside national data and expectations of progress).
-This includes high quality and accurate, formative assessment, using effective tools and early assessment materials.
+- o This involves analysing all the information supplied by the subject teachers and other relevant staff along with assessment results. - The SENDCo considers all of the information gathered from within the school about the student's progress (alongside national data and expectations of progress).
+This includes high quality and accurate, formative assessment, using effective tools and early assessment materials. - o Admission into our Autism ARP is determined by the local authority.

-Parents will be informed and consulted and the student will be placed on the SEN Register as 'SEN Support'.
-The SENCo will support subject teachers with further assessment of the student and any interventions will be tracked and monitored using the 'assess, plan, do and review' approach.
+Parents will be informed and consulted and the student will be placed on the SEND Register as 'SEND Support'.
+The SENDCo will support subject teachers with further assessment of the student and any interventions will be tracked and monitored using the 'assess, plan, do and review' approach.

-For students who display higher levels of need and/or continue to make little or no progress, the SENCo may then need to invite other professionals and external agencies, for example, the Educational Psychologist or the Speech and Language Therapist, into school to carry out more specialised assessment of the students needs.
+For students who display higher levels of need and/or continue to make little or no progress, the SENDCo may then need to invite other professionals and external agencies, for example, the Educational Psychologist or the Speech and Language Therapist, into school to carry out more specialised assessment of the students needs.

-• These assessments will be carried out after consultation with the parents and the student, and their agreement is obtained.
+- o These assessments will be carried out after consultation with the parents/carers and the student, and their agreement is obtained. - o In order to access these services, the SENDCo will complete an Enfield "Early Help Form" with the parents and the most appropriate service(s) will be requested.

-- In order to access these services, the SENCo will complete an Enfield Early Help Form with the parents and the most appropriate service(s) will be requested. - Information, recommendations and strategies resulting from these assessments is discussed with the parents and relevant information is disseminated to all staff working with the student.
-Suggested interventions will be monitored by the SENCo and regular meetings held with parents to feedback information.
+o Information, recommendations and strategies resulting from these assessments is discussed with the parents/carers and relevant information is disseminated to all staff working with the student.
+Suggested interventions will be monitored by the SENDCo and regular meetings held with parents/carers to feedback information.

-For students with the highest level of need, the SENCo may consider it appropriate to apply to the local authority (LA) for an Education, Health and Care needs assessment and this proposal will be discussed with parents and agreement obtained.
+For students with the highest level of need, the SENDCo may consider it appropriate to apply to the local authority (LA) for an Education, Health and Care needs assessment and this proposal will be discussed with parents/carers and agreement obtained.

-- If the LA decide to go ahead, information will be required from parents and all professionals who are working or involved with the student. - Following the assessment, it might be decided that provision should be made according to an Education, Health and Care Plan (EHCP). - Parents and student are active participants in the EHCP process from the start.
+- If the LA decide to go ahead, information will be required from parents/carers and all professionals who are working or involved with the student. - o Following the assessment, it might be decided that provision should be made according to an Education, Health and Care Plan (EHCP). - Parents/carers and students are active participants in the EHCP process from the start.
 The information they provide and the views they express, are paramount to producing a Plan that will support the student through the next phase of their education.